GongJr0/MacroSim/README.md

 eqsr = EqSearch(X=x, y=y)

 eqsr.distil_split(grid_search=False)  # To enable gridsearch for RandomForest, pass grid_search=True and param_grid={...}

 eqsr.search(custom_loss='L2DistLoss()',  # You can refer to PySR docs for predefined loss functions or define a custom
                                          # function as a string using julia syntax

-            extra_unary_ops={ # There are default lists of binary and unary operations, you cannot add custom binary operations,
+            extra_unary_ops={  # There are default lists of binary and unary operations, you cannot add custom binary operations but you can choose which
-                              # however you can add unary operations using the format below.
+                               # operations to allow, You can add unary operations using the format below.
                 'cos2': {
                     'julia': 'cos2(x)=cos(x)^2',
                     'sympy': lambda x: cos(x) ** 2